 Yes.
 Since the COVID-19-related tenure-clock extension will extend the mandatory review year by a year, the PTTR calculation will be extended as well.

 In calculating a faculty member’s PTTR, that review occurs approximately midway between a faculty member’s appointment and mandatory review year (usually the third year).
 Thus, if the faculty member’s PTTR was previously scheduled for the third year, the COVID extension means their PTTR is scheduled for the fourth year, absent other circumstances.

 You may request to have your PTTR at your originally scheduled “midway” point if you wish by contacting your chair/dean.

 Tenure-track faculty members who are previously scheduled for PTTR re-reviews for Fall 2020 have been equally affected by COVID-19-related disruptions to their scholarly work and teaching.
 Thus, the Provost has determined that the automatic tenure-clock extension of the mandatory review year for COVID-19-related disruptions also extends by one year previously scheduled PTTR re-reviews concurrent with the COVID-19-related tenure-clock extension.

-Untenured faculty members in tenure-track appointments who have not yet entered the mandatory review may interrupt the tenure clock depending on the circumstances.
+Yes.
+Untenured faculty members in tenure-track appointments who have not yet entered their mandatory review year may interrupt the tenure clock depending on the circumstances.